AnkitaPorel/2024201043_assignment3/report.md

   - Neural models (Skip-gram, CBOW) outperform the statistical SVD approach, likely due to iterative optimization capturing nuanced patterns.
   - Skip-gram’s focus on predicting context outperforms CBOW’s context-to-target prediction, consistent with prior research on smaller datasets.
 - **Corpus Size Impact**: The Brown Corpus’s limited size (~1M words) hampers all models, but Skip-gram adapts best, followed by CBOW, with SVD suffering most from sparse data.
-- **Dimensionality**: Skip-gram (100) and SVD (100) use lower dimensions than CBOW (300), suggesting that higher dimensionality doesn’t guarantee better performance with limited data.
+- **Dimensionality**: Skip-gram (100) and SVD (150) use lower-to-moderate dimensions compared to CBOW (300), suggesting that higher dimensionality doesn’t guarantee better performance with limited data.

 ---

 ## Discussion
 - **Skip-gram Success**: Its 0.387 correlation, while modest compared to modern embeddings (e.g., Word2Vec on larger corpora often exceeds 0.6), is respectable for the Brown Corpus.
 Subsampling and negative sampling optimize it for small datasets.
 - **CBOW Limitation**: The 0.202 score reflects CBOW’s reliance on broader context averaging, which may lose specificity in a small corpus.
-- **SVD Weakness**: The 0.127 score indicates that PPMI+SVD struggles with sparse, small-scale data, where co-occurrence counts are less reliable.
+- **SVD Weakness**: The 0.127 score indicates that basic SVD with raw co-occurrence counts struggles with sparse, small-scale data, where frequency patterns are less reliable.
 - **Improvement Opportunities**:
   - **Larger Corpus**: Training on a bigger dataset (e.g., Wikipedia) could boost all scores.
   - **Hyperparameter Tuning**: Adjusting window size, embedding dimension, or epochs might improve results.
-  - **Preprocessing**: Adding stopword removal or lemmatization could refine embeddings.
+  - **Preprocessing**: Adding stopword removal or lemmatization could refine embeddings, especially for SVD.

 ---

 ## Conclusion
 Skip-gram outperforms CBOW and SVD in this implementation, achieving a Spearman correlation of 0.387, followed by CBOW (0.202) and SVD (0.127).
-These results highlight Skip-gram’s robustness for smaller corpora, CBOW’s moderate capability, and SVD’s limitations with sparse data.
+These results highlight Skip-gram’s robustness for smaller corpora, CBOW’s moderate capability, and SVD’s limitations with unweighted co-occurrence data.
 For practical NLP tasks with the Brown Corpus, Skip-gram embeddings are recommended, though all models could benefit from a larger training corpus and further optimization.

 ---